Advanced Education in General Dentistry

 Residents are granted the following:

-Requests for personal days shall be submitted in writing, for approval, to the Director AT LEAST THREE WEEKS in advance of the anticipated dates (unless an emergency situation exists).
+Requests for personal days shall be submitted in writing, for approval, to the Director AT LEAST FOUR WEEKS in advance of the anticipated dates (unless an emergency situation exists).
 If approved, it is the responsibility of the resident taking leave to do the following:

-2. Notify the receptionist concerning patient scheduling.
+4. Notify the business staff/receptionists concerning patient scheduling.

-4. Promptness and attendance are critical to maintaining schedules.
-Repeated tardiness and/or absences will not be tolerated.
-Any missed time past the fifteen (15) days of allowable leave will need to be made up before receiving a certificate.
+5. Promptness and attendance are critical to maintaining schedules.
+Repeated tardiness and/or absences will not be tolerated and will be deducted from your annual leave allowance.

 Sick or Late (Notification)

-1. Residents should notify either Ms. Chenowith or Dr. Barnes, if you are going to be late or out sick.
+Residents should notify by e-mail Drs.
+Alkhubaizi & Eisner, the Office Manager (Wendy Gilden: 410-706-4428), and the Administrative Assistant (Toni Saunders: 410-706-0844) if you are going to be late or out sick.

 Tuition

-Stipends vary from year-to-year and are discussed during the interview process.
+• Stipends vary from year to year and are discussed during the interview process.

 Advanced General Dentistry Faculty and Staff 2016-2017